 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 When I was younger, I used L’Oreal True Match since it’s fairly inexpensive.
 (Even now, in between purchasing expensive brands like SK-II, my mother uses True Match.)
 It shouldn’t be too hard to match your complexion, if you’re rather fair.

-Ever since using bb creams, though, I’ve never looked back. :)posted about 4 years ago
+Ever since using bb creams, though, I’ve never looked back. :)posted over 4 years ago

 It sounds like you need something pretty light, which is usually good so it doesn’t look caked on :)

 I use Covergirl TRUblend pressed powder.
 I’ve never used an actual “foundation” but I feel like this stuff really smoothes out my complexion.
 It comes with a little make-up sponge which is nice for overall coverage, but sometimes I will just put it on with a powder brush just to reduce shine.
 It’s pretty cheap, you can just get it at Walmart which is nice.

 A tip for finding your color is the under-part of your forearm, close to your wrist.
 I think Covergirl might even have the little transparent color swatches in the aisles to match with?
 I’m not sure though.

 Good luck I hope that helps a little :)posted over 4 years ago

 For foundation I recommend Revlon Color Stay.
 Its really close to MAC foundation and is a lot cheaper.
 They make it for several different skin types which is always good and you can really control the coverage with it.
 In the past 6 months alone I’ve tried several foundations and so far this has been my favorite of all time.
 Oh and I would stay away from the Liquid Dream Matte Moose.
 I’m a fan of that line but their liquid one just wipes off even if you use a primer and finishing powder.